-Amazon Quick Starts for data sync between Salesforce and RDS through Appflow
+Amazon Quick Starts for data sync between RDS and Salesforce using Appflow

 Trantor deployed Quick Starts for a new virtual private cloud with default parameters builds the Amazon AppFlow environment in the AWS Cloud.

-This Quisktarts was developed for the leading innovative financial solutions provider.
-They provides a wealth of financial choices for franchise entrepreneurs at every stage of their development, with a diverse and growing network of capital providers and financing solutions, including growth capital, SBA and conventional loans, and equipment financing.
+This Quick start was developed for the leading innovative financial solutions provider.
+They provide a wealth of financial choices for franchise entrepreneurs at every stage of their development, with a diverse and growing network of capital providers and financing solutions, including growth capital, SBA and conventional loans, and equipment financing.

 This Quick Start deployment guide walks you through deploying Amazon AppFlow on the Amazon Web Services (AWS) Cloud for unidirectional data synchronization from Salesforce to Amazon Relational Database Service (Amazon RDS) PostgreSQL.
 This deployment requires extensive knowledge of AWS and Linux administration.

 This Quick Start is for users who want an integration platform as a service (iPaaS) hosted on the AWS Cloud.
 Users can then deploy Amazon AppFlow through AWS CloudFormation.

 - Asynchronous replication of data from source to target.

 - The cost associated with the existing solution.

 - Low ROI, even for a few tables being synced.